Michael Collins (Irish leader): Truce

 However, the Dáil as a whole was less uncompromising.
 It decided to proceed to a peace conference, although it was ascertained in the preliminary stages that a fully independent republic would not be on the table and that the loss of some northeastern counties was a foregone conclusion.

 Many of the rebel forces on the ground first heard of the Truce when it was announced in the newspapers and this gave rise to the first fissures in nationalist unity, which had serious consequences later on.
 They felt they had not been included in consultations regarding its terms.

 De Valera was widely acknowledged as the most skilful negotiator on the Dáil government side and he participated in the initial parlays, agreeing the basis on which talks could begin.
 The first meetings were held in strict secrecy soon after the Custom House battle, with Andrew Cope representing Dublin Castle's British authorities.
 Later, de Valera travelled to London for the first official contact with Lloyd George.
 The two met one-on-one in a private meeting, the proceedings of which have never been revealed.

 During this Truce period, de Valera sued for official designation as President of the Irish Republic and obtained it from the Dáil in August 1921, in place of the title which had previously been used of President of Dáil Éireann.
 Not long after, the Cabinet was obliged to select the delegation that would travel to the London peace conference and negotiate a treaty.
 In a departure from his usual role, de Valera adamantly declined to attend, insisting instead that Collins should take his place there, along with Arthur Griffith.

 Collins resisted the appointment, protesting that he was "a soldier, not a politician" and that his exposure to the London authorities would reduce his effectiveness as a guerrilla leader should hostilities resume.
 (He had kept his public visibility to a minimum during the conduct of the war; up to this time the British still had very few reliable photographs of him.)
 The Cabinet of seven split on the issue, with de Valera casting the deciding vote.
-Many of Collins' associates warned him not to go, that he was being set up as a political scapegoat.
+Many of Collins's associates warned him not to go, that he was being set up as a political scapegoat.